favallone20/favallone20/README.md

 # 💫 About Me:
 I am a computer engineer with a strong passion for coding.
-My interests fall at the intersection of software engineering, robotics and industrial automation.
+My interests fall at the intersection of software engineering, robotics, industrial automation and embedded systems.

 ## 🌐 Socials: